bellakuhl/Smart-and-Connected-Systems-GROUP-projects/quest-1/specs/overview.md

 * Setting the clock time
 * Setting the alarm time
 * Enabling or disabling the alarm
-* Dismissing and active alarm
+* Dismissing an active alarm

 The full input specification is detailed in the
 [Retro Clock Console I/O Specification](./console_io.md)